MauricioCafiero/CafChemTeach/README.md

 ## Simple chatbot using the OpenAI GPT-OSS-20B open weights model
 - Chat with OpenAI's open model.
 A second version of the notebook includes the reasoning trace in a separate textbox.

+## Simple retrieval-augmented generation with the Gemma LLM
+- upload a PDF and use Gemma to interact with the content of the document.